charlottejohnston/charlottejohnston.github.io/README.md

 Challenge

 This assignment was very challenging for me because I was not comfortable setting up with Terminal, and I had no prior experience with Jekyll, Ruby, Github Pages, HTML or any website design.
 I did a lot of Jekyll-specific research through the Jekyll website and a few other sources to understand how to use it.
 From there I did HTML research to figure out how to format the text and pages.
-I am feel  more comfortable with website design and HTML.
-Now that I know how to make and host a site with Jekyll, I will be able to repeat this process in the future.
+I now feel more comfortable with website design and HTML.
+It took me a very long time to figure out how to make the site locally, and then I had a lot of errors with linking once I pushed to Github.
+Now that I know how to make and host a site with Jekyll, I will be able to repeat this process for future sites.
 In future I would want to make the layouts more complex.

 Bugs